-A start was also made with the development of the LEAD Academy South, in collaboration with IAPF.
-Richard van der Sluijs is supporting this initiative, that will result in the deployment of a full contingent of mostly female instructors for internal training for IAPF rangers, as well as providing a platform for external organisations to send their rangers for training.
+The LEAD Academy South, in collaboration with Akashinga is also taking off.
+A series of training interventions resulted in the deployment a full Academy management and instructor team, consisting of mostly female instructors.
+The Academy will provide internal training for Akashinga rangers in Zimbabwe, Mozambique and Botswana, as well as provide a platform for external organisations to send their rangers for training.